trisfaizal/Marketing-Site/_drafts/drafts-and-collection-defaults.md

 ![Defaults in the File Browser](/img/blog/drafts-and-defaults/defaults-in-browser.png){: .screenshot}

 As always, these changes were inspired by your feedback.
 Syncing performance and reliability is the focus of our next release.
-If you have anything get in touch at [support@cloudcannon.com](mailto:support@cloudcannon.com) or send us a message in app.
+If you need anything get in touch at [support@cloudcannon.com](mailto:support@cloudcannon.com) or send us a message in the app.